AitzazTahirCh/Operating-System-Lab/README.md

 # Operating-System-Lab
-This repository contains some of my Operating System course Lab tasks.
+This repository contains some of my Operating System course Lab tasks and lab manuals for better understanding.